ozon/b3-plugin-weaponlimiterbf3/README.md

 * ```!weaponlimiter on``` enable the WeaponLimiter
 * ```!weaponlimiter off``` disable the Limiter

+If you use whitelist mode, then add 'Death' to the list!

 Notes
 -----
 Note [EA's ROH](https://help.ea.com/article/battlefield-rules-of-conduct) if you want to use the plugin on ranked servers!